watschi/Switch-VMSwitch/README.md

 **Usage**

 `Switch-VMSwitch -From WiFi -To Ethernet`
-WiFi and Ethernet would be the names of your Hyper-V switches, the will be auto suggested and validated against the actual existing switches.
+WiFi and Ethernet would be the names of your Hyper-V switches, they will be auto suggested and validated against the actual existing switches.

 You can specify only certain VMs with the VMName parameter like so:
 `Switch-VMSwitch -From OldSwitch -To NewSwitch -VMName MyVirtualMachine`